Business risks

 Geopolitical risk(Changes in International Relations)

-Description of the risk Yaskawa Group has production bases in 7 countries, mainly in Japan and China, and provides products and services to customers on a daily basis through sales bases in 30 countries around the world.
+Description of the risk Yaskawa Group has production bases in Japan and overseas, including China, and provides products and services to customers on a daily basis through sales bases in 30 countries around the world.
 As a result, changes in international relations, such as those between the United States and China and the situation in Russia and Ukraine, as well as social and environmental changes and changes in laws and regulations that result from changes in international relations, may have an impact on our business activities.

 In particular, Yaskawa Group’s operating results and financial condition may be affected when development, production, logistics, and sales activities are restricted, which hinder supplying products to customers by restrictions on exports and technology transfer and tariff increase in each country.